emmercm/www/src/blog/_who-is-your-audience.md

 ## Technical design documents

-As a
-A technical design document, technical spec., RFC, or any other document that conveys an implementation plan
+As a software engineer, this is what I write the most of.
+Technical design documents, tech specs, RFC, or any other document that conveys an implementation plan has a very different audience from the other examples.

+1. **Who is my audience?** The people
+2. **What do I want from them?** I want them to execute the project accurately, achieving all of its goals.
+3. **What do they care about?** They care about being provided the "what" and the "why," such that they can determine the "how."

 ## How-to guides
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg4MjEzODU5NCw3MDI3NjQ0MzddfQ==
+eyJoaXN0b3J5IjpbMzQxODQyMDY0LDcwMjc2NDQzN119
 -->